dmitrynikolaev08/face-up-task/readme.md

 ## Features

-- User management (create and list users)
-- Notification system with file attachments
+- Report system with file attachments
 - API documentation with Swagger UI
 - Type-safe API client generation with Orval
 - React Query for data fetching and caching